-UPDATE 2/10/18: This man is still harassing women in local news.
+UPDATE 10/14/18 This man is still harassing women in local news.
 If you have any information on him- numbers, emails, screenshots- please send them my way.
 Thanks.
 He may go by a different name now.

 I got a phone call last Thursday I wasn’t too surprised to receive.